drewcasey88/consumertrack_assessment/README.md

 # consumertrack_assessment

 This is a terraform plan which will create a new vpc and necessary infrastructure to host an autoscaling group with a minimum of 3 instances behind an elb.
 When the elb dns is reached, a few details of the responding server will appear via NGINX.
+(All AWS resources will be created in US-EAST-1)

 # prerequisites